Section Information Systems (IS)

 The section IS studies subjects related to the design, realization, analysis and optimization of information systems.

-The section IS comprises three chairs:
+The section IS comprises four chairs:

 Data-intensive systems are crucial in modern computing, analytics, and data science.
 The Database (DB) group studies core engineering and foundational challenges in scalable and effective management of big data.
 Current DB group research focuses primarily on problems in the management of massive graphs such as social and biological networks.
 Expertise within the group is on query language design, query optimization and evaluation, data analytics, data integration, and personalization.